-- According to the specifications, students are to design for 'a single clearly lit, relatively small space where no changes to the lighting grid are permitted'.
-Designing for a large theatre space is outside the specifications of this task. - The primary focus for the design is the prescribed monologue, rather than the play as a whole.
-Reference to the greater world of the play is permitted as long as it adds meaning to the design for the monologue component.

-- The design is for a performance of the monologue as if by a single actor performing the character(s) who delivers the monologue.
-It is not necessary to design for other characters in the monologue, scene or play. - In 2017 some students made the assumption that an audience member would understand the inherent meanings behind their design choices.
-Design students should be mindful that any symbolic intentions conveyed in their designs should be clearly evident to, and would be understood by, an audience.
+- According to the specifications, students are to design for 'a single clearly lit space.
+No changes to the lighting grid are permitted'.
+Designing for a large theatre space is outside the specifications of this task. - The primary focus for the design is the prescribed monologue, rather than the scene or the play as a whole.
+Reference to the scene and to the greater world of the play is permitted as long as it adds meaning to the design for the monologue component. - The design is for a performance of the monologue as if by a single actor performing the character(s) who delivers the monologue.
+The focus is on how the actor would utilise the elements/materials the student has designed.
+It is not necessary to design for other characters in the monologue, scene or play. - In 2018 some students made the assumption that an audience member would understand the inherent meanings behind their design choices.
+Design students should be mindful that any symbolic intentions conveyed in their designs should be clearly evident to, and would be understood by, an audience watching the performance.